Australian Patient Guide

 Dental treatment in Phu Quoc for Australians

-Phu Quoc offers something unique for Australian patients: no visa required.
-As a special economic zone, all passport holders — including Australian — enter visa-free for 30 days.
-No application, no US$25 e-visa fee.
+Phu Quoc offers Australians something unique: no visa required.
+As a special economic zone, all passport holders enter visa-free for 30 days – no application, no US$25 e-visa fee.
 Arrive, get treatment, recover at a resort, fly home.

 Visa-free entry: what it means for Australians

-Australian passport holders are admitted to Phu Quoc without any visa — on arrival, present your Australian passport at the PQC immigration counter and receive a 30-day admission stamp.
-No prior application.
-No fee.
-No embassy visit.
-No photo uploads.
+Australian passport holders are admitted to Phu Quoc without any visa.
+On arrival, present your Australian passport at the PQC immigration counter and receive a 30-day admission stamp.
+There is no prior application, no fee, no embassy visit, and no photo uploads.

 This is different from Vietnam's standard e-visa (US$25, 3 business days processing).
 The visa-free arrangement applies exclusively to Phu Quoc island as a designated special economic zone.

-Mainland condition: If you travel to mainland Vietnam (Hanoi, HCMC, Da Nang) from Phu Quoc, you'll need a separate Vietnam e-visa (US$25).
-If your trip stays entirely on Phu Quoc — typical for a dental trip — no mainland visa is needed.
+Mainland condition: If you travel to mainland Vietnam (Hanoi, HCMC, Da Nang) from Phu Quoc, you will need a separate Vietnam e-visa (US$25).
+If your trip stays entirely on Phu Quoc – typical for a dental trip – no mainland visa is needed.

 Treatment costs for Australians – in AUD